microsoft/fluentui-blazor/README.md

 ## Joining the Community

 Looking to get answers to questions or engage with us in realtime?
 Our community is most active [on Discord](https://discord.gg/FcSNfg4).
 Submit requests and issues on [GitHub](https://github.com/dotnet/blazor-fluentui/issues/new/choose), or join us by contributing on [some good first issues via GitHub](https://github.com/dotnet/blazor-fluentui/labels/community:good-first-issue).

+If you don't find a component you're looking for, it's best to create the issue in our FAST repo [here](https://github.com/microsoft/fast) and limit issues on this repo to bugs in the Blazor component wrappers or Blazor-specific features.

 We look forward to building an amazing open source community with you!